The Amazing Spider-Man 2 (2014 video game): Reception

 Tom McShea from GameSpot scored the game a 5/10.
 McShea called the representation of Spider-Man "enjoyable", and liked the "satisfying" boss battles, but criticized the controls, side-missions, and combat.
 McShea summarized his review by saying: "The biggest failing of The Amazing Spider-Man 2 is how familiar it feels.
 In fact, there have been other open-world games starring Spider-Man that walk a remarkably similar path.
 So there weren't many surprises, nothing that jumped out and made me take notice.
 Still, being able to spend time with Spider-Man was enough for me to stomach the various problems, just because he's a fun character to listen to.
 There's nothing majorly wrong with The Amazing Spider-Man 2, after all.
 There's just not a lot right with it, either".

 Richard Grisham of GamesRadar was more positive of the game, giving it a 3 out of 5.
 He called the combat "shallow" but "enjoyable", praised the collectibles, and liked the "entertaining, fun" story.
 He did feel as though the game was a dated experience, and disliked the controls and mission variety.

 In his review for Polygon, Justin McElroy scored the game a 6/10 and wrote: "I've accepted that there's probably never going to be a truly great Spider-Man game.
 If the dispiriting The Amazing Spider-Man 2 is any indication, Activision and Beenox may have reached the same conclusion.
 There have been many worse Spider-Man games than this.
 But I can't recall one that's swung so conceptually close to greatness only to let poor execution drag it back to Earth".

+Legacy

+Future

+The Amazing Spider-Man 2 is the last Spider-Man video game (and by extension, the final Marvel game) to be published by Activision, who lost the game publishing rights to multiple Marvel characters shortly before the game's release.
+By November 2015, Beenox had lost its license to develop console Spider-Man games, being restructured as a support studio within Activision for their Skylanders and Call of Duty franchises.
+The digital version of The Amazing Spider-Man 2 was delisted alongside the first game on January 4, 2017 across Steam, Xbox, PlayStation and Nintendo platforms.

+It is also the last major Spider-Man video game to be released for Xbox and Nintendo consoles, as the license for Spider-Man games was passed to Insomniac Games, who went on to develop the Marvel's Spider-Man series published by Sony Interactive Entertainment exclusively for PlayStation and PC platforms, beginning with the 2018 game Marvel's Spider-Man.

+Usage in film

+Archive footage from the game is featured in the 2023 animated feature film Spider-Man: Across the Spider-Verse, in which the game's depiction of Uncle Ben's death is used during Miguel O'Hara's demonstration of "canon events" across the Spider-Verse.